plloyd11/solarflux/site/blog/flexible-clean-inexpensive-thermal-power.md

 ---
-date: 2020-04-25
+date: 2021-01-25
 tags: blog
-category: Updates
+category: News
 title: Flexible, clean, inexpensive thermal power
 featured_image: "/images/public/dawid-zawila--G3rw6Y02D0-unsplash.jpg"
 excerpt: 'The FOCUS represents an innovative solar parabolic dish concentrator design capable of delivering an abundance... '

 ---
-## Introducing the FOCUS
+# Award of a $340K grant from the Met-Ed Penelec Sustainable Energy Fund

+We are pleased to share that we have been awarded a $340,000 grant by the Met-Ed / Penelec Sustainable Energy Fund, administered by the [Berks County Community Foundation](https://bccf.org/) (BCCF) and the [Community Foundation for the Alleghenies](https://cfalleghenies.org/) (CFA).

+The funds will be used to assist with the implementation of a volume production process for key components of the FOCUS concentrator, enabling us to advance towards our goal of offering a cost-competitive solar thermal energy solution.
+We are proud and honored to have been selected as the recipient of this grant and appreciate the faith and trust bestowed upon us by the selection committee.

+"With this funding, we plan to increase production speed and capacity, and dramatically reduce unit costs," said Naoise Irwin, Solarflux's chairman.

-The FOCUS represents an innovative solar parabolic dish concentrator design capable of delivering an abundance of clean, inexpensive thermal energy for a wide range of applications.
+Founded in 2019, Solarflux Energy Technologies, Inc. offers the FOCUS, a parabolic dish concentrator capable of producing low-cost solar thermal energy for a range of applications.

-### The most efficient solar thermal energy technology

-Utilizing dual-axis tracking, the FOCUS maximizes solar energy capture year-round.
-As a thermal system, the full spectrum of solar irradiance is captured, and losses resulting from conversion into electricity are avoided.
-The result is a system delivering approximately 80% conversion of available solar irradiance into thermal energy - far higher than competing technologies.

-### Designed from inception for minimum cost

-The FOCUS has been designed from the ground up to minimize the Levelized Cost of Heat (LCOH) over the lifetime of the system.
-Built from environmentally resilient low-cost metal components, the FOCUS is manufactured using proven techniques borrowed from the aerospace and automotive industries.
-Mast-mounted, the FOCUS is highly land-efficient per unit of energy generated.
-Installation and calibration are streamlined, as the FOCUS requires limited land preparation and utilizes an auto-calibration process.